MEET OUR TEAM

 Her four-legged family includes a Redbone Coonhound rescue named Danny and two rescue cats - Spot and Dot.

-• Lauren Johnson
+Lauren Johnson

 Rescue Specialist/ Advisory Committee Member

 Lauren lived her best farm life until she went to college at LSU.
 After moving to North Carolina, she was on her way home from a golf tournament and rescued some baby wood ducks from a highway.
 That was the start of her life as a wild life rehab for many years.
 She purchased a farm and was graced to learn about horse rescue, rescuing and rehoming several horses.
 A few years later she began her involvement in cat and dog rescue.
-Lauren is passionate about both animals and people, believing that a great conversation can offer valuable learning opportunities.
-This has honed her ability to connect with others and drive positive impact.
-She began by securing donations from companies and distributing them to various animal rescues, making a difference in the community.

 ADVISORY COMMITTEE

-• Rachel Gutterman
+Rachel Gutterman

 Social Media Coordinator

 Rachel started working in animal rescue in 2023 in honor of her dog, Ruby who has her own "rags to riches" story now thanks to a dog rescue organization that gave her a chance at a new life!
 Rachel is passionate about animal welfare and has fostered many dogs, planned adoption events and fundraisers, and volunteers her time doing administrative work like writing pet bios and social media posts for various rescue organizations.
-She is excited to be a part of Animal Aid Alliance and make an even greater difference in her community for animals and organizations in need.
-In her spare time, Rachel loves spending time with her family including her three dogs and two cats.
-She enjoys reading, being in nature, and going to art and music festivals (especially when her dogs can tag along!)

-Website Coordinator, Dog Behavior Expert
+Website Coordinator, Shelter Relationship Coordinator, Dog Behavior Expert

 Jane is a certified dog trainer, and has been extremely active in the animal rescue world for over a decade.
 From co-founding and directing a dog rescue to fostering hundreds of dogs, networking with shelters, foster coordination and support, behavioral assessment, transportation, training, working with feral dogs, and volunteering at shelters, she has truly done it all.
-She knows the ins and outs of all things dog rescue and has a strong passion for ensuring things are done in the most beneficial and ethical way for both the animals and humans involved.

-• Kristen McDuffee
+Kristen McDuffee

 Operations Coordinator

-Kristen has a background as a family and child therapist, where she provided compassionate care to children and families.
-She later worked as a nanny, continuing her dedication to children’s well-being.
 With several years of experience in animal rescue, Kristen has served as an operations and clinic coordinator and foster caregiver.
 Currently, she assists with caring for animals on a farm.
 She has several pets in her home.

-• Julie Paddison
+Julie Paddison

-Julie’s love for animals began with her first cat, Socks, and has only grown over the years.
-With over 25 years of experience in animal rescue, Julie has held numerous roles, including director of rescue operations, president, and fundraising lead.
-She advocates for initiatives to combat animal suffering, overpopulation, and homelessness.
-Julie’s career spans 22 years in healthcare, including 5 years as a Registered Nurse and 17 years in management consulting.
-She now owns a wine shop in Research Triangle Park, NC, and has competed in 25 Ironman events and 5 marathons.
+Julie’s career spans 22 years in healthcare, including 5 years as a Registered Nurse and 17 years in management consulting with Deloitte Consulting and Cerner Corporation.
+She owns a wine shop in Research Triangle Park, NC, and has competed in 25 Ironman events, 5 marathons, and numerous other triathlons.
 Julie lives in Durham, NC, with her five resident cats - Cobalt, Gus, Marley, Monkey, Rocky - and rotating foster cats.

-• Tess Sevelow Lee
+Tess Sevelow Lee

 Vet Tech, Equine Expert

 From the time Tess was a little girl, she would pick out the stuffed animals who were missing eyes, ears, or legs- Not much has changed as an adult, and her house is referred to by her friends as the Island of Misfit Toys where all of her resident animals that have been have a rough start in life or are medically different.
 She's been able to dedicate much of her career in one way or another to animal welfare and advocacy.
-Tess is certified as an Instructor through the Israeli Equestrian Federation, as well as a PATH Certified Therapeutic Riding Instructor and Equine Specialist in Mental Health and Learning.
-Most recently, she has been working as a Veterinary Assistant for an equine vet as well as animal sanctuary which prompted her to go back to school to become a Registered Veterinary Technician.
-She lives in Durham, NC with her husband, chickens, dog and ever growing number of cats.
-She is also currently working on convincing her husband of the benefits of adding a rat, goat, and frog to their brood.

-• Melissa Weil
+Melissa Weil

-Data Coordinator
+Data Coordinator/ Newsletter Coordinator

 Melissa's lifelong love of animals led her to start fostering in 2016 and she quickly discovered her purpose in the world.
 Rescue has become a huge part of her life and she has enjoyed connecting with so many likeminded people over the years!
 Her experience working in a veterinary clinic kicked off her love of medical fostering and helping rescues find cost effective medical care.
 Over the years, she has gotten more involved with behind the scenes aspects of rescue and furthering animal welfare causes, while continuing to foster cats and dogs.